LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

 To expose the Cloud Slice capability to your lab(s), you must first grant the OneLearn Lab on Demand platform access to the cloud platform that your students will be using from within your lab(s).
 The steps required to grant this access depend on the cloud platform that you are working with.

+> **An important note about lab scalability in a cloud platform**
+>
-It is very important to note that OneLearn Lab on Demand will automatically load balance Cloud Slices across the pool of subscriptions that Cloud Slice labs are configured to use.
-In order to take advantage of this load balancing functionality, you may have to repeat several tasks on each cloud platform where you will be provisioning Cloud Slices.
+> OneLearn Lab on Demand will automatically load balance Cloud Slices across the pool of subscriptions that Cloud Slice labs are configured to use.
+In order to take advantage of this load balancing functionality so that your cloud resources are managed properly, you may have to repeat several tasks on each cloud platform where you will be provisioning Cloud Slices.
+You also need to ensure that any limits on resources that are imposed by your cloud platform are configured appropriately to support your lab requirements.
+The combination of load balancing and appropriately configured resource limits are essential to allow your Cloud Slice labs to scale to support all students registered for your labs.
 See the documentation specific to the cloud platform you are using for more details on how to set that up.

 Please choose one of the following cloud platforms to learn how you can grant the required access to that platform.
-If the platform listed is not a hyperlink, that platform is not yet supported.
+If the platform listed is not a hyperlink, that platform is not yet supported for Cloud Slice labs.

 1. [Microsoft Azure][azure-setup]
 2. Amazon Web Services (coming soon)
 3. Google Cloud Platform (coming soon)

 [azure-setup]: microsoft-azure/cloud-slice-setup.md "How to enable Cloud Slice support in Microsoft Azure"

+[Back to top][back-to-top]

+## Upload template VHDs into your cloud platform

+If you want students of your lab to be able to interact with cloud virtual machines included in your Cloud Slice lab directly from within the OneLearn Lab on Demand user experience, then you need to include managed cloud virtual machines in your lab.
+Managed cloud virtual machines are provisioned as part of the Cloud Slice deployment process.
+They are dynamically created in the cloud platform you are using from a template virtual hard disk that is stored in the master cloud subscription in your subscription pool, and the virtual hard disk file that they will access when launched is stored inside of the Cloud Slice.
+The specific location of the template virtual hard disk and the deployed virtual hard disk are defined using the optional settings on the Storage tab in the master subscription (see the section earlier in this document about creating a Cloud Subscription).

+To prepare for the deployment of managed virtual machines in your Cloud Slice lab, you must upload the template virtual hard disk(s) that will be used by your managed virtual machines into your cloud platform.
+Please choose the cloud platform you are using with your lab from the list below to learn how to upload template virtual hard disk(s) into that cloud platform.
+If the platform listed is not a hyperlink, managed virtual machines are not yet supported on that platform.

+1. [Microsoft Azure][azure-upload-template-vhds]

+2. Amazon Web Services (coming soon)

+3. Google Cloud Platform (coming soon)

+   [azure-upload-template-vhds]: microsoft-azure/cloud-slice-upload-template-vhds.md"How to upload template virtual hard disks into Microsoft Azure"

+[Back to top][back-to-top]

+## Upload template VHDs into your cloud platform

+*This is optional and should only be done if you want to include managed virtual machines that are running in your cloud platform within your Cloud Slice lab(s).*

+If you want students of your lab to be able to interact with cloud virtual machines included in your Cloud Slice lab directly from within the OneLearn Lab on Demand user experience, then you need to include managed cloud virtual machines in your lab.
+Managed cloud virtual machines are provisioned as part of the Cloud Slice deployment process.
+They are dynamically created in the cloud platform you are using from a template virtual hard disk that is stored in the master cloud subscription in your subscription pool, and the virtual hard disk file that they will access when launched is stored inside of the Cloud Slice.
+The specific location of the template virtual hard disk and the deployed virtual hard disk are defined using the optional settings on the Storage tab in the master subscription (see the section earlier in this document about creating a Cloud Subscription).

+To prepare for the deployment of managed virtual machines in your Cloud Slice lab, you must upload the template virtual hard disk(s) that will be used by your managed virtual machines into your cloud platform.
+Please choose the cloud platform you are using with your lab from the list below to learn how to upload template virtual hard disk(s) into that cloud platform.
+If the platform listed is not a hyperlink, managed virtual machines are not yet supported on that platform.

+1. [Microsoft Azure][azure-upload-template-vhds]

+2. Amazon Web Services (coming soon)

+3. Google Cloud Platform (coming soon)

+   [azure-upload-template-vhds]: microsoft-azure/cloud-slice-upload-template-vhds.md"How to upload template virtual hard disks into Microsoft Azure"

 [Back to top][back-to-top]